maliput/maliput_documentation/docs/overview.rst

 1 - Implement classes related to the road geometry model:

 * `maliput::api::RoadGeometry`: It is partially implemented at `geometry_base`, however the fundamental geometric methods that define the immersion of Lane-Frame into Inertial-Frame is specific to each backend.

-* `maliput::api::Lane`: A Lane represents a lane of travel in a road network.
-It is necessary to define a road model for the lanes.
+  * `maliput::api::Lane`

 2 - Populate the `RoadNetwork`:

 * Add `Lanes` to `Segments`.
 * Add `Segments` `Junctions`.
 * Add `Junctions` to the `RoadGeometry`.
-* Populate RoadNetwork related entities: Many of them have a builder at `maliput::base` to easily create them.
+* Populate RoadNetwork related entities: Many of them have a builder at `maliput` to easily create them.

   * RuleRegistry
   * RoadRulebook.